3mdeb/news-and-ideas/post.md

 (XEN) PCI add device 0000:03:00.0
 ```

-Thing that we are concerned about and want to fix is
+The thing that we are concerned about and want to fix is

 ```
 (XEN) AMD-Vi: IOMMU not found!
 ```

 There are some patches pending to enable IOMMU.
-Of course enabling this
+Of course, enabling this
 features open new universe with various advanced virtualization features which
 we hope to discuss in further blog posts.